leftees/battleship/README.md

 [![Code Climate](https://codeclimate.com/github/szymon33/battleship/badges/gpa.svg)](https://codeclimate.com/github/szymon33/battleship)
 [![Test Coverage](https://codeclimate.com/github/szymon33/battleship/badges/coverage.svg)](https://codeclimate.com/github/szymon33/battleship/coverage)

-The Battleship is an application which implements [Battleship game](https://en.wikipedia.org/wiki/Battleship_(game)) Battleship game in Ruby language.
+The Battleship is an application which implements [Battleship (game)](https://en.wikipedia.org/wiki/Battleship_(game)) in Ruby language.
 This document contains implementation notes and gotcha's.

 ## Usage notes

-* You can use the game like in the folloging file: [console.rb](lib/console.rb)
+* You can use the game like in the following file: [console.rb](lib/console.rb)

 * You could test/play by yourself in interactive mode/console by typing